dixitrathod16/spacex-ssr/README.md

 This is a sample front end react project which is Server Side Rendered.

-Server Side rendering means rendering your React components on the Server and sending HTML pages pre-populated ro the client - This can lead to a better user experience and Search Engine discoverability.
+Server Side rendering means rendering your React components on the Server and sending HTML pages pre-populated to the client - This can lead to a better user experience and Search Engine discoverability.

 On the browser, when the javascript runs, react will realize that the component is already there and take over for front-end interactivity, skipping the initial render.